ajinkya-kulkarni/PyTextureAnalysis/README.md

 6. View the results of the analysis.

 ## Credits
-This web application was developed, tested, and maintained by Ajinkya Kulkarni at the Max Planck Institute for Dynamics and Self-Organization, Göttingen.
+This web application was developed, tested, and maintained by Ajinkya Kulkarni at the Max Planck Institute for Multidisciplinary Sciences, Göttingen.

 ## Contact
 For more information or to provide feedback, please visit the project repository or contact the developer directly.